editorconfig-checker/editorconfig-checker/README.md

 If you run this tool from a repository root it will check all files which are added to the git repository and are text files.
 If the tool isn't able to determine a file type it will be added to be checked too.

 If you run this tool from a normal directory it will check all files which are text files.
 If the tool isn't able to determine a file type it will be added to be checked too.

+### Fixing files

+Use `--fix` to apply the safe fixes supported by editorconfig-checker before it checks the files.
+The fix mode currently supports only these rules:

+- `trim_trailing_whitespace = true`
+- `end_of_line = lf`, `cr`, or `crlf`
+- `insert_final_newline = true` or `false`

+Indentation, `indent_size`, `max_line_length`, and `charset` violations remain check-only.
+All non-UTF-8, invalid UTF-8, and binary-like files are skipped, as are symbolic links and empty files.
+Inline disable directives are honored for trailing whitespace, and files with `editorconfig-checker-disable-file` are skipped.
+A second `--fix` run is idempotent.
+Changes are written through a same-directory temporary file and replacement; this is crash-resistant and atomic only where the operating system and filesystem provide those guarantees.
+Replacing a path does not update other hard links to the original file.

 ### Formats